mia-platform/documentation/docs/release-notes/platform_10-8-0_releasenotes.md

 #### Management of Providers trough the Console

-Starting from today it will be possible to manage the creation, configuration and edit of the providers used by the Console (GitProvider, Secret Manager and CI/CD Tool) directly using the respective dedicated section in the "Company Overview" area.
+Starting from today it will be possible to manage the creation, configuration, and editing of the providers used by Mia-Platform Console (GitProvider, Secret Manager and CI/CD Tools) within a brand new dedicated section - named "Providers" - inside the "Company Overview" area.

-Previously this was possible only through the use of specific APIs exposed on the API Portal, while now using a dedicated front-end on the console it will be possible to do it in a guided, simple and intuitive way.
+Previously, this was only possible through the use of specific APIs exposed on the API Portal, while now you will be able to do so directly on the Console, in a guided, simple and intuitive way.

 ![Providers Section](./img/10.8-providers-section.png)

-To learn more about the providers supported by the Console and for a detailed explanation of the Section, [go to the official documentation](/development_suite/set-up-infrastructure/providers-management.md) page for more information.
+To learn more about the providers supported by the Console and for a detailed explanation of the "Providers" section, [go to the official documentation](/development_suite/set-up-infrastructure/providers-management.md).

 ### Improvements